khanonjs/khanon.js-website/public/docs/2-app-states.md

 # Setup of the state

-In case you need to apply a setup to the state, it is possible tough the generic interface `S` of [AppStateInterface](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html).
+In case you need to apply a setup to the state, it is possible through the generic `S` of [AppStateInterface](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html).

-Everytime the state has been started, the caller will need to pass the setup argument.
-If setup is not defined in the AppStateInterface generic `S` interface, an empty object will be passed from the switch methods:
+The setup object needs to be passed in both [switchState](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html#switchState) and [KJS.switchAppState](https://khanonjs.com/api-docs/functions/kjs.KJS.switchAppState.html) methods.
+If the setup is not defined in the [AppStateInterface](https://khanonjs.com/api-docs/classes/decorators_app_app_state.AppStateInterface.html) generic `S`, an empty object will be passed to the switch methods:
 ```
-export class AppStateIntro extends AppStateInterface { // Undefined setup generic interface
+export class AppStateIntro extends AppStateInterface { // Undefined setup generic
 // ...
 }